Recent Fire Damage Posts

 - Dispose of used fireworks by wetting and placing them in a metal trash can away from any building.

-SERVPRO® of Marshall wants you to have a safe 4th of July.
-If your home or business suffers fire or smoke damage in Saline, Cooper, or Lafayette counties, contact SERVPRO® of Marshall to help make it “Like it never even happened.”
+SERVPRO® of Marshall, Sedalia, and Columbia wants you to have a safe 4th of July.
+If your home or business suffers fire or smoke damage, contact SERVPRO® of Marshall, Sedalia, and Columbia to help make it “Like it never even happened.”

 Heating Safety Tips

 Did your heating equipment cause a fire in your home or business?
-SERVPRO® of Marshall services Marshall, Boonville, and Higginsville.
+SERVPRO® of Marshall, Sedalia, and Columbia.

 According to the National Fire Protection Association (NFPA), half of home heating related fires occur in December, January, and February.
 Whether you are using the furnace, fireplace, wood stove, or portable heater to keep you warm this winter, take these precautions to prevent a fire in your home or business.